 Remuneration and other terms of employment for key management personnel are formalised in service agreements.
 The service agreements specify the components of remuneration, benefits, and notice periods.
 Participating in the STI and LTI plans is subject to the Board's discretion.
-Compensation paid to key management personnel is determined by the Remuneration Committee on an annual basis with reference to market salary surveys.
-Determination of compensation for Non-Executive Directors is detailed on pages 18, 19 and 20 of the directors' report.
+Compensation paid to key management personnel is determined by the CEO and approved by the Board on an annual basis with reference to market salary surveys.
+Determination of compensation for Non-Executive Directors is detailed on pages 16 to 18 of the directors' report.
 Details of the current terms of these agreements are below.
-Unless stated otherwise, all salaries quoted below are as at 30 June 2023.
+Unless stated otherwise, all salaries quoted below are as at 30 June 2024.